anusharajeev99-crypto/GBL-NotebookLM-Internship-Anusha-Rajeev/README.md

 # GBL International — NotebookLM Project

+This repository contains my work and notes created using NotebookLM during my internship at **GBL International**.

 ---

-## 📌About
+## 📌 About

-This repository showcases my works and notes created using **Google’s NotebookLM** during my internship at **GBL International**.

-🔗**View my NotebookLM here:** [Open NotebookLM](https://notebooklm.google.com/notebook/ab04710f-277c-4d72-8dde-42a5518be156)
+I used NotebookLM as a tool to help with learning, organizing information, and creating structured notes.

 ---

-## 📂Contents
+## 📂 Contents
-- Notes generated using AI
+- AI-generated notes
-- Mindmaps and Summaries
+- Mindmaps and summaries
-- Learning Experiments
+- Learning experiments

----

-## 🎯Purpose

-To explore how AI tools like NOtebookLM can be used for learning and organixing information.

----

 ## 🚀Tools I Used
 - NotebookLM (for organizing and structuring information)
 - GitHub (for documentation and sharing work)

+---

+## 🎯 Purpose
+To explore how AI tools can support learning and improve understanding of different topics.

+## 🚀 Progress
+I am continuing to explore and improve my use of AI tools like NotebookLM.

 ---